 Philanthropy

 Musgrave was heavily involved in charity work, especially concerning education and the Presbyterian Church.
-In 1921, he donated 2 kilometers of land to build Musgrave Park in Belfast.
+In 1921, he donated 2 kilometres of land to build Musgrave Park in Belfast.
 Drumglass Park was formed from six acres of the private garden of the Musgrave family once attached to their home.
 Musgrave left the garden to the City of Belfast in his will, stipulating that it should be used as a public park or children’s playground.

 Not only that, but he also left funds in his will to support students at Queen’s University, Belfast.